Portrait of Nick Watton

 Storm took Glasgow Life through a complete digital transformation programme, redeveloping their main web portal, and dedicated venue and event sites.

-Interesting challanges included the map view for the venue finder, bespoke Swiper carousel conflicts, and much longer than expected horizontal in-page navigations.
+Interesting challenges included the map view for the venue finder, bespoke Swiper carousel conflicts, and much longer than expected horizontal in-page navigations.
 However, working closely with the design, UX, and testing teams, all issues were resolved to the client's satisfaction.

 JS, CSS, .Net Razor template integration